Cura : Care Beyond Boundaries Logo

 • Quiet surroundings that support rest

-Communication with your medical team
+Communicate clearly with your medical team

 Questions that can help include:

-• Which phone number or app should I use for updates or concerns
+• Which phone number or app should I use for updates or concerns?

-• How will I receive written instructions about fasting, medicines and arrival time
+• How will I receive written instructions about fasting, medicines and arrival time?

-• How long should I plan to stay near the clinic after treatment
+• How long should I plan to stay near the clinic after treatment?

-Staying safe during and after your trip
+Stay safe during and after your trip

 • Sudden chest pain or trouble breathing